-It seems that every brand is eager to jump into the multichannel bandwagon, but in reality, it s a decision that requires serious contemplation.
+It seems that every brand is eager to jump into the multichannel bandwagon.
+In reality, however, it’s a decision that requires serious contemplation.
 Consider if you have enough employees and if they can confidently handle those platforms.

 The simplest (yet often taken for granted) feature of a multichannel call center is 24/7 availability across all touchpoints.
 In customers’ eyes, unanswered emails and offline chat services are unjustifiable.
 It defeats the purpose of multichannel services, which is to make everything easier and faster for a customer.